Constrained Boundary Labeling: The One Problem

-We then continue filling a DP-table $D$ top-down using memoization.
+We then continue filling the DP-table $D$ top-down using memoization.
 This guarantees that we have to evaluate each sub-instance $I$ at most once, and only those sub-instances that arise from \admissibleText{} (candidate) leaders.
 For each such $I$, we have to, when evaluating the recurrence relation, check for \BigO{m} \candidatesText{} if they are \admissibleText{} for the leftmost site $s_L$.
 We can obtain $s_L$ in \BigO{n} time.
-For each \candidateText{} $c_L$, we first have to check whether it is \admissibleText{} for $s_L$, which we can do in \BigO{n^2 + nr + \log m} time due to \cref{lem:feasible-running-time}.
+For each \candidateText{} $c_L$, we first have to check whether it is \admissibleText{} for $s_L$, which we can do in \BigO{n + r + \log m} time due to \cref{lem:feasible-running-time}.
 Since we have pre-computed all values for $f(\cdot)$, this is the overall time required for a single \candidateText{}~$c_L$.
-Hence, evaluating all \candidatesText{} takes \BigO{m \left(n^2 + nr + \log m\right)} time.
-Two sites and two \candidatesText{} describe a sub-instance.
-Therefore, there are \BigO{n^2m^2} possible sub-instances $I$ that we have to evaluate in the worst case.
-Hence, including the time required to compute the PQ-A-Graph, our DP-algorithm solves \KSCBLProblemShort{1}, for a given instance \Instance, in $\BigO{n^2m^2(n + m \left(n^2 + nr + \log m\right)) + k + \sum_{\Group \in \GroupingConstraints} \Size{\Group}} = \BigO{n^4m^3 + n^3m^3r + n^2m^3\log m + k + \sum_{\Group \in \GroupingConstraints} \Size{\Group}}$ time using \BigO{n^2m^2} space.
+Hence, evaluating all \candidatesText{} takes $\BigO{m \left(n + r + \log m\right)}$ time.
+As there are \BigO{n^2m^2} possible sub-instances~$I$ that we have to evaluate in the worst case, our DP-Algorithm solves \KSCBLProblemShort{1}, for a given instance \Instance, in $\BigO{n^2m^2(n + m \left(n + r + \log m\right)) + k + \sum_{\Group \in \GroupingConstraints} \Size{\Group}} = \BigO{n^3m^3 + n^2m^3r + n^2m^3\log m + k + \sum_{\Group \in \GroupingConstraints} \Size{\Group}}$ time using \BigO{n^2m^2} space.
 Note that the above bounds dominate the time and space required for the remaining preprocessing steps.
 Observe that $r = \BigO{n^2}$ holds.
-Hence, if $r$ is small, i.e., $r~=~\BigO{n}$, above bounds can be simplified to $\BigO{n^4m^3 + n^2m^3\log m + k + \sum_{\Group \in \GroupingConstraints} \Size{\Group}}$.
-On the other hand, if $r$ is large, i.e., $r = \Theta(n^2)$, above bounds yield $\BigO{n^5m^3 + n^2m^3\log m + k + \sum_{\Group \in \GroupingConstraints} \Size{\Group}}$.
-Although yielding a higher bound, to ease readability, we will upper-bound the latter running time by \BigO{n^5m^3\log m + k + \sum_{\Group \in \GroupingConstraints} \Size{\Group}}, resulting in the claimed bounds. \end{proof} \NewText{Real-world instances often consist of less than 50 sites~\cite{Niedermann.2017} and we do not expect the number of \candidatesText{} to be significantly larger than the number of sites.
+Hence, if~$r$ is small, i.e., $r~=~\BigO{n}$, above bounds can be simplified to $\BigO{n^3m^3 + n^2m^3\log m + k + \sum_{\Group \in \GroupingConstraints} \Size{\Group}}$.
+On the other hand, if $r$ is large, i.e., $r = \Theta(n^2)$, above bounds yield $\BigO{n^4m^3 + n^2m^3\log m + k + \sum_{\Group \in \GroupingConstraints} \Size{\Group}}$.
+Although yielding a higher bound, to ease readability, we upper-bound the latter running time by $\BigO{n^4m^3\log m + k + \sum_{\Group \in \GroupingConstraints} \Size{\Group}}$, resulting in the claimed bounds. \end{proof} Real-world instances often consist of less than 50 sites~\cite{Niedermann.2017} and we do not expect the number of \candidatesText{} to be significantly larger than the number of sites.
 Hence, the running time of \cref{thm:dp-running-time-space} does not immediately rule out the practical applicability of our results.
-Indeed, initial experiments for uniform-height labels confirmed that our algorithm terminates within a few seconds for instances with realistic sizes~\cite{Barth.2019,Gedicke.2023} of up to 25 sites and 50 \candidatesText{}; see { \cref{app:experiments}} for details and Figure~\ref{fig:illustration-motivation_b} for an example.
+Indeed, initial experiments for uniform-height labels confirmed that our algorithm terminates within a few seconds for instances with realistic sizes of up to 25 sites and 50 \candidatesText{}~\cite{Barth.2019,Gedicke.2023}; see \cref{sec:experiments} for details and \cref{fig:illustration-motivation_b} for an example.
 In fact, dynamic programming is frequently used to obtain exact polynomial-time algorithms in external labeling~\cite{Bekos.2021} and it is not uncommon that such algorithms have high running times of up to \BigO{n^6} and \BigO{n^9} for the one- and two-sided setting with \Po-leaders, respectively~\cite{Benkert.2009,Fink.2016,Kindermann.2016,Klawitter.2023}.
-Finally, we observed in our experiments that the position of the \candidatesText{} influenced the feasibility of an instance, which makes considering sliding \candidatesText{} interesting and relevant. }
+Finally, we observed in our experiments that the position of the \candidatesText{} influenced the feasibility of an instance, which makes considering sliding \candidatesText{} interesting and relevant.